rohit1381999/Music-Store-Data-Analysis-Project-using-SQL/README.md

 ## Project Structure

-- **music_store_analysis.sql**: The main SQL script containing queries to analyze the dataset and answer key questions about the music store.
+- **Music_store_data_analysis.sql**: The main SQL script containing queries to analyze the dataset and answer key questions about the music store.

 ## Questions Explored